-In my last post, I talked about bringing coffee and/or water with you on your commute to work, and how doing that can save you at least $500 a year.
+In an earlier post, I talked about bringing coffee and/or water with you on your commute to work, and how doing that can save you at least $500 a year.
 So how about packing lunch too?

 Why you should pack your lunch

 The deli across the street from where I used to work charged $8.00 for a sandwich.
 And that was for one of the least expensive items on the menu.
 And just for the sandwich.
 Getting a small bottle of iced tea was another $2.00.
 Ugh.
 It killed me every time I had to run over there if I forgot my lunch on the kitchen counter!

 At $8/day for the sandwich alone, that would be $40 for a week.
 And get this – $2,000 if I bought a sandwich every work day! (excluding 2 weeks for vacation)

 Yeah.
 I had to check my math on that three times because I didn’t believe it.
 I’ve seen CARS being sold for less than that!
 So basically, if you buy lunch every day at work, you are buying the equivalent of a used car every year.

 The alternative to spending a fortune is to pack your own lunch

 Is there a microwave in the break room at work?
 If so, your possibilities are endless.
 If not, you can still find a multitude of options.
 All you need is a bag – preferably an insulated one, a few plastic containers and utensils, and perhaps one of those little freezer packs to keep your lunch chilled.

 TIP – Don’t throw those plastic utensils out after lunch!
 Wash them at work, or bring them home.
 The heavier plastic ones can go in the dishwasher.